 Set up empty pots with substrate halfway filled to imitate caves.
 Plant spider plants that are favorable to tortoises and include a basking stone.
 Create a covered place for seclusion and a twig bridge for climbing and hiding.

-7. Enclosure With Five Elements
+7. tortoise Enclosure With Five Elements

 Materials | Coconut chip substrate, lamp, water bowl, food bowl, hiding cave. |